antpb/XR-Publisher-pkg/README.md

 XR Publisher is a powerful JavaScript library for creating immersive 3D virtual worlds with support for VR, networking, and AI-powered NPCs.
 Built on top of React and Three.js, it provides a declarative way to build interactive 3D environments.

-STILL IN DEVELOPMENT USE AT YOUR OWN RISK OF FREQENT CHANGES
+STILL IN DEVELOPMENT USE AT YOUR OWN RISK OF FREQENT CHANGES - DEVELOPMENT IS ON THE BRANCH "development" wait until there is a release before using in production

 ## Features